yeasy/CSIT_Test/README.md

 Process finished with exit code 0
 ```

-* By Default, all modules will be tested.
+* By default, all modules will be tested.
 If you want to test specific modules, please change the `module_to_test` variable in `run.py`.

 ##Code Description